Tavistock: World War 2

+Later 20th and 21st centuries

-Tavistock had two railway stations, both now closed.
+Tavistock had two railway stations, which are both now closed.
 Tavistock South was the Great Western Railway's station, on the route between Launceston and Plymouth.
 This was closed and mostly dismantled between 1962 and 1965.
 The station was sited to the south of Bedford Square, just over the bridge and to the right—now a council depot: no trace of the station remains.
 Tavistock North was the Plymouth, Devonport and South Western Junction Railway's station, operated by the London and South Western Railway, on the route between Lydford and Plymouth via Bere Alston.
 This opened on 2 June 1890 and closed on 6 May 1968.
 The main station building survives as railway-themed bed and breakfast accommodation while the extensive goods yard is now known as Kilworthy Park and houses the offices of West Devon Borough Council.
 The railway for around a mile south of Tavistock North station is open to the public as a footpath and nature reserve and one can walk across the viaducts that overlook the town.

 The trackbed of the Tavistock North route is almost intact to Bere Alston, where it joins today's Tamar Valley Line.
 The possible re-opening of a rail link has been discussed for a number of years.
 Engineering assessment shows the rail-bed, bridges and tunnels to be in sound condition.
 In 2008 a housing developer offered to rebuild the railway to Bere Alston (from a new station slightly south of the town) if they were allowed to build 800 properties.
 This has also encouraged speculation about restoring the Tavistock-Okehampton rail link, which could provide an alternative to the Devon coastal main line to link the South West Region with the rest of the country.
 In December 2010 the developer published an update on the possibility of reinstating the line between Tavistock and Bere Alston and hence providing a train service between Tavistock and Plymouth.
 In April 2010 the Liberal Democrats had suggested that a Tavistock-Plymouth service could be included in the rail expansion plans should they win the 2010 General Election.